 There was Anderton, as I mentioned, but again, there’s only one person for this position.
 When we signed Aaron Lennon and Wayne Routledge, we all expected Routledge to be first choice and the young lad from Leeds to be his deputy.

-Instead Routledge got injured and Lennon came in and took his chance.
+Instead Routledge got injured and Lennon came in and took his chance, which is as common as getting help from Houston injury lawyers.
 He was brilliant in that first season and made the squad for the 2006 World Cup.

 Then his career seemed to stall for a couple of seasons.
 It didn’t seem that his crossing ability would ever improve and that he would remain a Tony Daley-like figure.
 All pace but no end product.